 As with any pharmaceutical treatment, there are potential risks, adverse effects, contraindications, and drug-drug interactions physicians should be aware of.
 Certain therapeutic protocols currently being studied require high-dose psychedelics which induce altered states of consciousness.
 This exacerbates certain psychiatric conditions or can lead to psychological trauma, especially without a trained guide present.
 Physicians enrolled in ATMA’s training program will learn how to assess patient suitability for psychedelic therapy from leading experts, researchers and medical doctors in the psychedelic field.

 Why More Trained Physicians and Prescribers Are Needed and Soon

 General physicians have a network of professionals to aid them in delivering effective care to their patients including surgeons, nurses, cardiologists, and other specialized professionals.
 The field of psychedelic-assisted therapy will require the same supportive network to ensure patient safety.
-Starting with the key role of physicians and prescribers, it is likely patients will require a medical screening and prescription to receive psychedelic-assisted therapy in most regulatory jurisdictions prior to being connected with psychedelic facilitators and therapists.
+Starting with the key role of physicians and prescribers, it is likely patients will require a medical screening, referral to psychiatry, or a prescription to receive psychedelic-assisted therapy in most regulatory jurisdictions prior to being connected with psychedelic facilitators and therapists.